The Question of Strength—Demon Slayer: Kimetsu no Yaiba -Infinity Castle- Part 1

 Both protagonists, Harry Potter and Mash Burnedead, enroll in a magic school where they must deal with being outsiders while also being under the benevolent watch of the school’s wise, old leader.
 However, whereas Harry Potter at the start is simply inexperienced with wizardry but has potential for greatness, Mash is completely incapable of magic.
 In order to get through his classes and achieve his goal of becoming Divine Visionary (a motivation from the beginning unlike Harry’s initial uncertainty), Mash has to overcome his disadvantage through sheer physical power.

-The contest between Mash’s muscles and the occult abilities he contends with is generally played for laughs, but there’s another layer to that contrast.
+The contest between Mash’s muscles and the occult abilities he faces is generally played for laughs, but there’s another layer to that contrast.
 Sure, it’s funny to see his “magic” be activating different muscle groups and his “spells” amount to suplexes and punches to the face.
 Yet, because he is doing this purely through his human physiology, his victories over other students both read differently from Harry’s accomplishments and are received differently by the very mages he bests.
-By beating them without magic, Mash makes his opponents realize on some level that they are themselves victims—because they get drawn into the incessant and blinding obsession with hierarchy and power.
+By beating them without magic, Mash makes his opponents realize on some level that they are themselves victims because of how they’ve been drawn into society’s incessant and blinding obsession with hierarchy and power.
 The problem is not exclusive to any specific group of rogue ne’er-do-wells, it’s systemic.

 Mash himself is not a sharp mind capable of bold leadership.
 He’s from that Goku/Luffy/Saitama lineage where thinking is not their strong suit.
 He merely wants to live a comfortable life with his grandfather, but he’s forced to attempt the impossible and become the top of a magical school because his world despises the weak.
 Mash defies his society in multiple ways: upending what strength means, as well as rejecting the notion that those with less deserve less.